marcfederer/marcfederer.github.io/_pages/about.md

 News
 ======
-* I will present my work on Collapses of Hemispheric APE at AOFD/AMS in January 2026 in Houston, USA.
+* I will present my work on Collapses of Hemispheric APE at AOFD (AMS) in January 2026 in Houston, USA.